Home » Recipes » Desserts » Oven Toasted Vegan Candied Pecans with Maple Syrup and Brown Sugar

 A baking sheet covered by white parchment paper.

-Step 5: The vanilla and remaining brown sugar
+Step 4: Finish with vanilla and brown sugar

 Candied pecans toasting in the oven.